whisperfish/libsignal-service-rs/README.md

 ## License

 Copyright 2015-2019 Open Whisper Systems
+Copyright 2020-2021 Signal Messenger, LLC
+Copyright 2019-2021 Ruben De Smet
+Copyright 2019-2021 Michael F Bryan
+Copyright 2019-2021 Gabriel Féron
+Copyright 2019-2021 Whisperfish contributors

-Licensed under the GPLv3: http://www.gnu.org/licenses/gpl-3.0.html
+Licensed under the AGPLv3: http://www.gnu.org/licenses/agpl-3.0.html

 Additional Permissions For Submission to Apple App Store: Provided that you are otherwise in compliance with the GPLv3 for each covered work you convey